WOAS: History

 Also in 1997, science teachers Ken Raisanen and Chuck Zelinski made a pitch to the school district superintendent John Peterson to take over station operations and save the nearly dead project.
 They renewed the broadcasting license and began refurbishing the station's infrastructure and equipment.
 With generous grants from the Ontonagon Area School District (OASD), the Upper Peninsula Power Company (UPPCO), community members and volunteers, the station underwent a major remodeling and equipment replacement.
 The station has encountered some difficulty with a stable web platform, but has managed to keep the station's audio stream intact at www.woas-fm.org.
 Assistance from REMC 1 has put the WOAS web presence on a stable footing after the initial server was not able to handle the multiple feeds and was replaced by a more capable unit.

-Ken Raisanen assumed the Station Manager position in 1997 and he continues as the Station Manager.
-Beginning in the 2013–14 school year, students from the Senior Service Project class have developed their own daily program.
-The SSP classes developed the first talk format shows and pioneered the'multiple DJ' format.
-During the 2015–16 school year, 3 of the 7 day shift blocks are being filled by SSP students.
-DJs have put together a safe driving campaign with a grant from the Strive for a Safer Drive (S4SD) program jointly sponsored by the State of Michigan and Ford Motor Company.
+Ken Raisanen assumed the Station Manager position in 1997 and he continues as the Station Manager today.
+Beginning in the 2013–14 school year, students from the Senior Service Project (SSP) class have developed their own daily program.
+The SSP classes developed the first talk format shows and pioneered the 'multiple DJ' format in several time slots.
+Beginning in the 2015–16 school year, nearly half of the day shift time slots are filled by SSP students.

+Community Outreach

+The WOAS radio station is well known in the school and local community as having served as a catalyst for students to develop their communication skills and provide introductions into the broadcasting industry.
+Several students have used skills learned through the station to further develop their professional and personal careers.

+Since 2015, student disc jockeys routinely create public service announcement (PSA) content in collaboration with multiple initiatives.
+Most notably campaigns include "Strive for a Safer Drive (S4SD)" through the State of Michigan Office of Highway Safety Planning.
 The local campaign is called 'Don't Be Distracted' or 'DbD' for short.
+WOAS placed 5th for their content created during the 2016 campaign.

-WOAS marked another milestone in 2015-16 as one of the DJs has featured a live, interactive broadcast with a fellow fan of the band Aviators each Friday via face to face computer networking from Germany.
-The station website at www.woas-fm.org hosts the district weather station, audio and video streaming.
-The FROM THE VAULTS blog also appears weekly in the local newspaper, The Ontonagon Herald.
+WOAS marked another milestone in 2015-16 as one of the disc jockeys has featured a live, interactive broadcast with a fellow fan of the band Aviators each Friday via face to face computer networking from Germany.

+The Ontonagon Herald local newspaper also features "From The Vaults" blog postings from the station.